JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/Scott Duffy Practice Test C.md

 Private Preview means you have to apply to use a service, and you may or may not be selected

 #

+1. If you have an Azure free account, with a $200 credit for the first month, what happens when you reach the $200 limit?

+- All services are stopped and you must decide whether you want to convert to a paid account or not.

+Explanation

+Using up the free credits causes all your resources to be stopped until you decide to get a paid account.

+2. What is the significance of the Azure region?
+Why is it important?

+- You must select a region when creating most resources, and the region is the area of the world where those resources will be physically located.

+Explanation

+The region is the area of the world where resources get created.
+You can create resources in any region that you have access to.
+But there are sometimes restrictions when creating a resource in one region that related resources like networks must also be in the same region for logical reasons.

+3. What is the service level agreement for two or more Azure Virtual Machines that have been placed into the same Availability Set in the same region?

+- 99.95%

+4. How many hours are available free when using the Azure B1S General Purpose Virtual Machines under a Azure free account in the first 12 months?

+- 750 hrs

+Explanation

+Each Azure free account includes 750 hours free for Azure B1S General Purpose Virtual Machines for the first 12 months.